Working on a Dream

 In other words --God's gracious act of redemption will never cause a person to sit idle.

-That being said, if you desire to follow Jesus and have been impacted with and by His grace, then the way you live your life will display that impact.
-In fact, it will be impossible NOT to have a life alteration.
 God has saved you by His grace and that grace will find its way to your hands and feet.
 Did you ever notice how the things you hold dear always do that?
 The things you love, you spend your time, money, and energy pursuing.
 There really is no exceptions here.

 So maybe a challenge for you?
 Look at your check book and your calender.
 What are the things you spend most of your resources and energy doing and thinking about?